Transformative governance for food systems and biodiversity

 From vision to implementation: Aligning policies for change - choose one of three parallel policy sessions:

-Agriculture and food systems: EU policies, strategies and regulation
+Agriculture and food systems: EU policies, strategies and regulation (Main auditorium)

 This year the EU has launched the Vision for Agriculture and Food, the Life Sciences Strategy and the Bioeconomy Strategy.
 A plan for CAP post-2027 is included in the EC proposal for the Multiannual Financial Framework (MFF).
 How do we ensure coherence across these policies to advance a sustainable, competitive and resilient agri-food system that will deliver on the EU climate, environment and biodiversity targets?